 - Mix the ingredients together until well combined.

 - Apply the mask on dry hair, coating the strands from root to tip (paying close attention to the scalp).

 - Let it sit for 20 minutes, then rinse thoroughly.

 For weak, brittle hair: Pumpkin coconut mask.

-Your favorite gourd is actually a hair-care star: Pumpkin contains beta-carotene to neutralize free-radical damage in the hair strand (because, yes, your hair does face oxidative stress, too).
+Your favorite gourd is actually a hair-care star: Pumpkin contains beta-carotene1 to neutralize free-radical damage in the hair strand (because, yes, your hair does face oxidative stress, too2).
 Blackstrap molasses is also chock-full of nutrients and antioxidants—while you might see molasses and immediately think sticky mess, know that the coconut oil does thin out the mixture quite a bit.
 Plus, it gives the mask even more proteins and fatty acids.